1 month of radical self-improvement

 Day 23 - talk to strangers

 Today we're going to do what our mothers told us never to do.
 (Gasp) Maintain eye contact and engage with 3 complete strangers in public (But what should I say?)
 Single?
 Ask for their telephone number - In a relationship?
-Pretend you're doing a poll and gather information.
-We're simply breaking social convention, getting over our fears and engaging with our fellow creatures on this big rock called Earth as it orbits this mighty fireball.
+It's cool, just strike up some harmless conversation.
+We're simply breaking social convention here, getting over our fears and engaging with our fellow creatures on this big rock called Earth as it orbits this mighty fireball.
 No big deal.

 Day 24 - Do something you're not supposed to do